Charles Davidson (watercolour painter)

-Charles Grant Davidson (30 July 1824 – 19 April 1902) was a British watercolour painter.
+Charles Grant Davidson (30 July 1824 – 19 April 1902) was a British painter, mainly of landscapes in watercolour.

+He is not to be confused with the Scottish-born Charles Davidson Bell (1813-1882), who spent most of his career in the Cape Colony (South Africa) as Surveyor-General, but was also an artist and designer of stamps and heraldry.

 Life

 Davidson was born in London, of Scottish parents, on 30 July 1824, and was left an orphan at an early age.
 After education at a school in Chelsea, he apprenticed himself to a seedsman and market-gardener in Brompton.